-Here are five authors whose visits to Switzerland had a strong influence on their work.
+Here are six authors whose visits to Switzerland had a strong influence on their work.
 We challenge you to read them and not feel inspired to travel here yourself.

 1. Lord Byron